watson-developer-cloud/assistant-web-chat-react/README.md

 ### WebChatContainer API

 The `WebChatContainer` function is a functional component that will load and render an instance of web chat when it is mounted and destroy that instance when unmounted.
 If the web chat configuration options change, it will also destroy the previous web chat and create a new one with the new configuration.
-It can also manage React portals for custom responses.
+It can also manage React portals for user defined responses.

 Note that this component will call the [web chat render](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#render) method for you.
 You do not need to call it yourself.
 You can use the `onBeforeRender` or `onAfterRender` prop to execute operations before or after render is called.